 (Continued)

-Access to Electronic Media

-(Acceptable Use Policy)
+Responsible Use Policy

 Employee Use (continued)

-Activities that employees may not use electronic media to perform include, but are not limited to:

-Engaging in illegal activity;

-Promoting a commercial purpose for a nonschool-related reason;

-Pursuing personal gain;

-Advancing personal propaganda; or

-Any organization whose activities include lobbying for salaries or fringe benefits will be required to clear all electronic mail through the Superintendent or designee before access is granted.

 District employees and activity sponsors may set up blogs and other social networking accounts using District resources and following District guidelines to promote communications with students, parents, and the community concerning school-related activities and for the purpose of supplementing classroom instruction.

-In order for District employees and activity sponsors to utilize a social networking site for instructional, administrative or other work-related communication purposes, they shall comply with the following:

-They shall request prior permission from the Principal.

-If permission is granted, staff members will set up the site following any District guidelines developed by the District Chief Information Officer.

-Guidelines may specify whether access to the site must be given to school/District technology staff.
+Guidelines:

-If written parental consent is not otherwise granted through AUP forms provided by the District, staff shall notify parents of the site and obtain written permission for students to become “friends” prior to the students being granted access.
+If written parental consent is not otherwise granted through Responsible Use Policy forms provided by the District, staff shall notify parents of the site,and obtain written permission for students to utilize the social resources..
 This permission shall be kept on file at the school as determined by the Principal.

 Once the site has been created, the sponsoring staff member is responsible for the following: